Quectel Modules with Super SIM

 AT+CPSMS=1

-See also AT+QPTWEDRXS and AT+CEDRXRDP in the BG95/96 AT Commands Manual for further options.
+*See also `AT+QPTWEDRXS` and `AT+CEDRXRDP` in the BG95/96 AT Commands Manual for further options.*

 Using these features, but especially PSM, can make the modem inaccessible to the terminal during its sleep time.
 It's best to experiment with these features locally.
 To disable all power saving, send:

-Known issues
+### Known issues <a href="#known-issues" id="known-issues"></a>

 The BG95 and BG96 will connect to 2G if they are unable to connect to Cat-M1 and 2G has not been disabled.
 Unfortunately, if Cat-M1 coverage is restored, or the device moves into an area where Cat-M1 is available, the modem will nonetheless continue to connect to 2G.
 This is because Quectel modems favor the most recently used RAT when they reconnect, and this value is persisted in non-volatile memory.